 FAQs

-Is it possible that certain foods could actually result in a false positive drug test?
+Is it possible that certain foods could actually result in a positive drug test result?

 Unquestionably!
-In some cases, a false positive for opioids can be caused by foods such as poppy seeds.
+In some cases, a positive drug test result can be caused by foods such as poppy seeds, which may lead to a false positive for opioids.
 Before a test, it is always a good idea to pay attention to what you consume in terms of food and drink.

 Which medications have the potential to produce a false positive result?